Illinois jury finds Drew Peterson guilty of murdering third wife

 JOLIET, Illinois An Illinois jury on Thursday found former Chicago-area police officer Drew Peterson guilty of murdering his third wife, Kathleen Savio, in a case that received national attention and spawned a popular television movie.

-Peterson remained impassive as the verdict was read and he was led from the courtroom in handcuffs.
+Peterson was stoic as the verdict was read and he was led from the courtroom in handcuffs.

+The conviction followed several requests from the jury to the judge over two days of deliberations.
+Shortly before the verdict was read, the jury had asked the judge to clarify the meaning of "unanimous."

+Will County Judge Edward Burmila replied that unanimous meant "its common meaning" that all 12 jurors would have to agree on a verdict.

-The former Chicago-area police sergeant had waged a high-profile public relations campaign asserting his innocence both in the death of Savio and the disappearance of Stacy Peterson, who has never been found and is presumed dead.
+Peterson, a former Chicago-area police sergeant, waged a high-profile public relations campaign asserting his innocence both in the death of Savio and the disappearance of Stacy Peterson, who has never been found and is presumed dead.
 Drew Peterson is the only suspect in her disappearance.

-"He was a thug," prosecutor James Glasgow said of Peterson after the verdict.
-"He threatened people because he had a gun and a badge."

 During closing arguments on Tuesday, the prosecution had asked the jury of seven men and five women to use common sense and consider witness testimony that Peterson threatened Savio, tried to hire a hit man and said he could make her death look like an accident.